 Denys Lasdun's Royal College of Physicians

-Expert-led, guided tours of the building will run on the hour (10am-4pm) and last approximately 45 minutes covering the intertwined history and architecture of the RCP.
+The RCP usually runs expert-led, guided tours of the building on the hour and last approximately 45 minutes covering the intertwined history and architecture of the RCP.
 Guided tours are free and pre-book only.
 Tours will include the exterior and interiors of the building involving a fair amount of walking and several flights of stairs.
 Please ask at the registration desk if you would like the assistance of a folding museum stool during the tour.

 Additional multimedia guides are available from the registration desk for self-guided tours.